off-by-some/fynx/docs/generation/markdown/api.md

 ---

-For conceptual introductions and tutorials, return to the [main documentation](../index.md).
-For practical examples and patterns, see the [Cookbook](../cookbook.md).
+For conceptual introductions and tutorials, return to the [main documentation](../../index.md).